Legislators playing with fire at students' expense • The Louisville Cardinal

 The passage of SB12 demonstrates disregard for students and the effort and money that goes into a college degree as well as the positive impact students have on the economy, and instead pursues a political agenda.
 And students across the state need to recognize that these are their rights and efforts being diminished as well.

-If SB12 is enacted due to past administrators’ choices, the governor’s desires, and deep partisanship, it will be the students who foot the bill.
+Past administrators’ choices, the governor’s desires and deep partisanship caused the passage of SB12, but it will be the students who foot the bill.